dreadl0ck/zeus/README.md

      For each target you can define multiple outputs, which can be used as dependencies for other build targets.
      Targets are skipped if no build is required.

+- Parallel Builds

+     A new header field will allow to run commands in the background, to speed up builds with lots of targets that dont have dependencies between them.

 - Webinterface

      The Webinterface will allow to track the build status and display project information,